Wright GB Kite: Hydroliner

-The GB Kite Hydroliner FCEV has proven most popular in Germany, with Wrightbus set to deliver up to 130 in left-hand drive configuration to German operators by the end of 2025.
-A first batch of 31 Hydroliner FCEVs were delivered to Cologne municipal operator Regionalverkehr Köln during 2024, Wrightbus' first European order since the bus builder was rescued from bankruptcy, with an additional 29 due for delivery in 2025.
-Twelve were delivered to WestVerkehr in April 2025 for service in Geilenkirchen in North Rhine-Westphalia, while due for delivery during 2025 include an order for 28 Hydroliner FCEVs placed in February 2024 by Saarbahn for service in Saarbrücken, 46 for Cottbus municipal Cottbusverkehr, and five for Vestische Straßenbahn in Herten.
+The GB Kite Hydroliner has proven most popular in Germany, with Wrightbus set to deliver up to 130 in left-hand drive configuration to German operators by the end of 2025.
+A first batch of 31 Hydroliners were delivered to Cologne municipal operator Regionalverkehr Köln during 2024, Wrightbus' first European order since the bus builder was rescued from bankruptcy, with an additional 29 due for delivery in 2025.
+Twelve were delivered to WestVerkehr in April 2025 for service in Geilenkirchen in North Rhine-Westphalia, while due for delivery during 2025 include an order for 28 Hydroliners placed in February 2024 by Saarbahn for service in Saarbrücken, 46 for Cottbus municipal Cottbusverkehr, and five for Vestische Straßenbahn in Herten.

-In May 2022, Wrightbus entered a deal to supply the Australian bodybuilder Volgren with two GB Kite Hydroliner FCEV chassis for the company to body.
+In May 2022, Wrightbus entered a deal to supply the Australian bodybuilder Volgren with two GB Kite Hydroliner chassis for the company to body.
 These two buses are scheduled to enter service with Transdev Queensland for hydrogen fuel-cell trial services in Brisbane.